100katty/100katty.github.io/_posts/2020-12-10-Assignment-2.md

 My sister Elizabeh

-Elizabeth lives in Guadalajara, She is  a nurse , She loves his work , She works in a Hospital.
+Elizabeth lives in Guadalajara, She is  a nurse and religious, She loves his work , She works in a Hospital.
 She is my yonger sister , she is 22 years old .She sometime reads book about medecine and she always is learning about health.
 I miss she so much my sister.